-While Epsom salt is generally safe, there are a few negative effects that can occur if you use it incorrectly.
-This is mostly a concern if you take it by mouth.
+While Epsom salt is generally safe, there are a few negative effects that can occur when you take it by mouth.

 If you use it as a laxative, make sure to drink plenty of water, which may reduce digestive discomfort.
-Furthermore, never take more than the recommended dosage without consulting your doctor first.
+Furthermore, never take more than the recommended dosage without first consulting a doctor.

-In extreme cases, magnesium overdose can lead to heart problems, coma, paralysis and death.
-This is unlikely as long as you take it in appropriate amounts as recommended by your doctor or listed on the package (1, 9).
+In extreme cases, magnesium overdose can lead to heart problems, altered mental status, and death.
+This is unlikely as long as you take it in appropriate amounts as recommended by a doctor or listed on the package (

-Bottom Line: The magnesium sulfate in Epsom salt can produce side effects when taken by mouth.
-You can prevent these by using it correctly and talking with your doctor before increasing your dosage.
+The magnesium sulfate in Epsom salt can produce side effects when taken by mouth.
+You can prevent these by using it correctly and talking with a doctor before increasing your dosage.

 Here are a few of the most common ways to use Epsom salt.

-To do this, add 2 cups (about 475 ml) of Epsom salt to the water in a standard size bathtub and soak your body for at least 15 minutes.
+To do this, add 2 cups, or about 475 grams (g), of Epsom salt to the water in a standard-sized bathtub and soak your body for at least 15 minutes.